lmb-freiburg/gen-comp-gen.github.io/README.md

 - [ ] Add Orbis compositional videos with REAL, MaskGIT, and DiT (one video per novel composition) – Karim.
 - [ ] Document the experimental setup underlying the probe accuracy results and clarify their interpretation on the site.
-- [ ] Restructure all sections that follow the JEPA section.
+- [x ] Restructure all sections that follow the JEPA section.
 - [ ] Add a qualitative results section sourced from Shapes3D.
 - [ ] Add a world models section with quantitative and qualitative results – Karim.
 - [ ] Proofread the full site copy.